3 years fixed | Exclusive limited time offer

 Are Equitable Bank mortgages portable?

-According to Equitable Bank, depending on your mortgage product, you may be able to move your mortgage to a new home and transfer the existing balance, annual interest rate, and term (i.e. a straight port), or increase your loan balance (i.e. port and increase) with a new blended rate.
+According to Equitable Bank, depending on your mortgage product, you may be able to move your mortgage to a new home and transfer the existing balance, annual interest rate, and term (i.e. a straight port) or increase your loan balance (i.e. port and increase) with a new blended rate.

 Is Equitable Bank an A or B lender?

 Equitable Bank is a Schedule I lender in Canada, meaning that it is federally regulated.
-However, although it is a large independent lender, it is considered a B Lender, since it provides a lower barrier of entry to qualification but with higher rates compared to the larger banks.
+However, although it is a large independent lender, it is considered a B Lender since it provides a lower barrier of entry to qualification but with higher rates compared to the larger banks.

 Final Thoughts

 Equitable Bank is a large independent lender in Canada and fairly popular for residential mortgages, particularly for individuals who may have different needs compared to other conventional lender clients.
 The bank provides reasonable rates and a range of common mortgage products, and their prepayment options are fair in comparison with other banks.
-If you’re thinking of getting a mortgage soon, nesto can help you compare the best rates available and we also lend directly.
-If you’re with Equitable Bank and looking to renew with a different lender, speak to our team today, and we’ll help you get started.